Kasey-Savage/CSE15L-lab-reports/lab-report-1-week-2.md

 ## **Step 1) Installing Visual Studio Code**

 Go to the [Visual Studio Code website](https://code.visualstudio.com/) and install Visual Studio Code for your operating system.
-Follow what the site and installer tell you to do.
+From there just follow what the site and installer tell you to do.

 Once it is setup open up Visual Studio Code and your screen should look like this.